islab-sophia/pp-pad/README.md

 Change current directory:
 > cd program

-For training the network:
+To train the network:
 > python PSPNet.py --cfg config/cfg_sample.yaml

-For evaluate the translation invarinace and classification accuracy:
+To evaluate the translation invarinace and classification accuracy:
 > python segment_val.py --cfg config/cfg_sample.yaml

-The results are saved in the 'outputs' directory.
+The results are saved in the 'program/outputs' directory.
 The filepath and other settings are specified in the config file 'config/*.yaml'.

+To save the visualized results, set the hyper-parameter 'save_patches' in the config file (.yaml) to True and then run the segment_val.py:
+> python segment_val.py --cfg config/cfg_sample.yaml

+Sample images can be obtained in the 'program/samples' directory.

 # Settings in Config (program/config)
 The yaml file can be modified in a text editor.